* Berkshire Hathaway shares up after results

 * Diamond Offshore weighs on Loews earnings

-NEW YORK, Aug 4 U.S. stocks were slightly
+NEW YORK, Aug 4 U.S. stocks rose in morning

-by drops in high-dividend payers in the utilities sector.
+in high-yielding dividend stocks in the utilities sector.

 Warren Buffett's Berkshire Hathaway Inc